build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 ![Networking settings within the 'Run Task' view](images/ecs_vpc.png)

 4. Expand the `Container overrides` section.
-For `BOOTSTRAP_STRING` the value of your MSK Serverless cluster endpoint (written down earlier with `View client information` from the MSK cluster console page).
+For `BOOTSTRAP_STRING` enter the value of your MSK Serverless cluster endpoint (written down earlier with `View client information` from the MSK cluster console page).

 ![Container overrides within the 'Run Task' view](images/ecs_container_overrides.png)

 5. Finally, click the `Create button`.

-6. Wait for your task to change into `Running` status as shown below.
+6. Wait for your task to change to the `Running` status as shown below.

 !['Tasks' view of the created ECS cluster](images/ecs_task_running.png)

-You now successfully created a producer ECS task that will continuously generate clickstream data to the MSK Serverless cluster.
+You have now successfully created a producer ECS task that will continuously generate clickstream data to the MSK Serverless cluster.

 More specifically, the ECS task produces random click events.
-Hereby, an event comprises of a user IP, a product type, an event timestamp and other information.
+Hereby, an event comprises a user IP, a product type, an event timestamp, and other information.
 There is also a user ID that serves as key and is associated with each event.
 In addition, the partition number of the event is determined by using a hash of that key.
 Before sending, the event data is serialized using a Avro serializer provided by the AWs Glue Schema Registry.
 Every generated event is sent to the previously created topic `clickstream`.

 ### Step 8: Check Schema in AWS Glue Schema Registry

-In the last step we have successfully created a ECS producer task.
-This task creates the clickstream schema in the AWS Glue Schema Registry.
+In the last step, we successfully created an ECS producer task.
+Now we have to create the clickstream schema in the AWS Glue Schema Registry.

 1. Navigate to the [Amazon Glue console](https://console.aws.amazon.com/glue/).
 Select `Stream schema registries` under `Data Catalog` from the left menu.
 You can see the schema registry named `serverless`.
 Click on it.